Your cart is empty!

 Moose do not have antlers all year — these creatures shed their antlers between November and March each year.
 Their antlers regrow in the spring with a velvety coat on top.

-Like moose, elk inhabit the deer family.
+Like moose, elk are part of the deer family.
 They appear similar to moose but have a thinner snout and a lighter rump.
 Elk also shed their antlers each winter after mating season and regrow them in the spring.
 At their largest, these antlers weigh up to 40 pounds.

 If you need a place to stay during your trip to Glacier National Park, reserve a site at West Glacier KOA Resort.
 From this campground, you can benefit from easy access to the national park and all its fascinating wildlife.